All articles

 Image source: Flickr by Write the Docs.
 License: Attribution-NonCommercial-ShareAlike 2.0 Generic (CC BY-NC-SA 2.0)

-“It has given me tremendous opportunities to organise, meet, speak/present and talk to so many people with varied backgrounds, yet all of them love how content and documentation shapes a product/service/app.”
+“Write the Docs has become the tribe that I yearned to be a part of for years while working as a sole tech writer.
+It has given me tremendous opportunities to organise, meet, speak/present and talk to so many people with varied backgrounds, yet all of them love how content and documentation shapes a product/service/app.”

-Senior Technical Writer Margaret Eker says, "I discovered Write the Docs at my last job at Rackspace.
+"I discovered Write the Docs at my last job at Rackspace.
 I wrote a blog post about how Write the Docs inspired our team while we transformed our docs and doc process to a collaborative model based on open source tools."

-History of Write the Docs conference and community
+History of Write the Docs

 The two Erics and Troy had their first meetup, came up with a crazy idea for a conference, and decided to take things online.

-They say:
+They said:

 “There exists a tribe of documentarians in the world.
 Up until this point, they haven’t had a central place to meet each other, and coalesce into a community.
 We are providing the space to allow this to happen, both in person and online.”

-Write the Docs was born.
+Write the Docs was born!

 How to get involved

-We’ll discuss the various routes to participation and how you can get the most out of Write the Docs.
+Below we'll share the various routes to participation and how you can get the most out of Write the Docs.

 Conferences